-The County will establish a "Debt Service Fund" for the Bonds, as a separate fund to be maintained distinct from all other funds of the County.
-All taxes levied by the County for the payment of the principal of and interest and premium (if any) on the Bonds will be deposited in the Debt Service Fund by the County promptly upon receipt.
-The Debt Service Fund is pledged for the payment of the principal of and interest and premium (if any) on the Bonds when and as the same become due.
-The County will transfer amounts in the Debt Service Fund to the Paying Agent to the extent necessary to pay the principal of and interest and premium (if any) on the Bonds as the same become due and payable.
-Funds on deposit in the Debt Service Fund are subject to a statutory lien pursuant to the provisions of Section 15251 of the California Education Code.
+As described herein, the County will establish the Debt Service Fund for the Series A Bonds.
+See "APPLICATION OF PROCEEDS OF SERIES A BONDS - Debt Service Fund."
+All taxes levied by the County for the payment of the principal of and interest and premium (if any) on the Series A Bonds will be deposited in the Debt Service Fund by the County promptly upon receipt.
+The Debt Service Fund has been pledged for the payment of the principal of and interest and premium (if any) on the Series A Bonds when and as the same become due.
+The County will transfer amounts in the Debt Service Fund to the Paying Agent to the extent necessary to pay the principal of and interest and premium (if any) on the Series A Bonds as the same becomes due and payable.
+The collections deposited in the Debt Service Fund are secured by a statutory lien on all revenues received pursuant to the levy and collection of the property tax imposed to service the applicable Bonds.